sabszh/cds_la/assignments/A3/README.md

 - `numpy` library
 - `pandas` library
 - `codecarbon` library
+- `setuptools` library

 ## Usage
 To use this script, follow these steps:

-1. Clone or download the repository.
+1. Clone or download the repository and make sure you have the file structure as pointed out, and the needed files stored in `in`

 2. Set up a virtual environment and install the required packages by running:
     ```